Hawkes Bay Today

 Vegetation fire burning on Fernhill in Hawke's Bay.
 Video / Rafaella Melo

-Firefighters continue to battle a wildfire which has destroyed hillside properties beside a Hawke’s Bay river after a bus caught fire below the hill, witnesses say.
+Firefighters have contained a wildfire that destroyed hillside properties beside a Hawke’s Bay river after a bus at the bottom of the hill caught alight, witnesses say.

 The fire spread quickly up Puketapu Hill in Fernhill.
-A burnt out bus which locals believe was the source of the blaze can be seen at the bottom of the hill.
+A burnt out bus, which locals believe was the source of the blaze, can be seen at the bottom of the hill.
 Photo / Glenn Thomson

 The fire spread quickly up Puketapu Hill in Fernhill.
-A burnt out bus which locals believe was the source of the blaze can be seen at the bottom of the hill.
+A burnt out bus, which locals believe was the source of the blaze, can be seen at the bottom of the hill.
 Photo / Glenn Thomson

 Advertisement